-Generic Name: Topiramate Tablets (toe PIR a mate)
+Generic Name: Topiramate Tablets (toe PYRE a mate)

 Brand Name: Topamax

 Medically reviewed on Sep 5, 2018

 - It is used to prevent migraine headaches.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Topamax?